You are at (Page 1/4)

 FORM OF GOVERMENT: Goverment of "Justice and Development Party" (Adalet ve Kalkinma Partisi)

-HEAD OF GOVERMENT: Prime Minister Recep Tayyip Erdogan (since March 14, 2003)
+HEAD OF GOVERMENT: Prime Minister Binali Yildirim (since May 23rd, 2016)

 JUDICIAL POWER: The highest judicial authority in Turkey is "The Constitutional Court" (Anayasa Mahkemesi)